Regularizing Extrapolation in Causal Inference: GENERALIZING MEDICATION FOR OPIOID USE DISORDER TRIAL EVIDENCE

-Using linear regression, the estimated treatment effect for our subgroup of interest is \(-0.278\), indicating that relapse rates are approximately 28 percentage points lower under methadone compared to buprenorphine.
-In contrast, the IPW estimate is \(-0.014\), suggesting that both treatments are similarly effective.
-However, as shown in Figure~\ref{fig: neg_inf_moud_res}, the negative influence of the linear regression-based estimate is 35\% and 40\% for \( T=0 \) and \( T=1 \), respectively, compared to 0\% for IPW.
-Despite this, Figure~\ref{fig: balance_moud_res} demonstrates that the IPW estimator achieves worse covariate balance than linear regression.
-These findings reveal that while linear regression relies heavily on parametric assumptions and negative weights, it may be biased if these assumptions are violated.
-Conversely, the IPW estimator avoids additional parametric assumptions but introduces bias due to poor covariate balance and violations of the positivity assumption.

-We apply our proposed framework to address these issues, which regularizes extrapolation to mitigate reliance on extreme weights.
+We then apply our proposed framework to this problem.
 By varying \(\gamma\) from 0.01 to 10, we examine how treatment effect estimates shift with increasing regularization of negative weights.
-Without regularization, the estimates converge with those from linear regression.
-However, as regularization intensifies, the estimates smoothly shift towards zero and occasionally change the sign from negative to positive for smaller values of \(\lambda\).
+Without regularization, the point estimates converge to those from linear regression.
+As regularization intensifies, however, the estimates smoothly shift towards zero and occasionally change sign from negative to positive for smaller values of \(\lambda\).
 This sensitivity underscores the influence of assumptions on the point estimates.
-While increasing \(\gamma\) reduces negative influence (Figure~\ref{fig: neg_inf_moud_res}), it worsens covariate balance, as reflected in higher RMSE values (Figure~\ref{fig: balance_moud_res}).
+While increasing \(\gamma\) reduces negative influence (Figure~\ref{fig:moud_diagnostics_neg_inf}), it worsens covariate balance, as reflected in higher RMSE values (Figure~\ref{fig:moud_diagnostics_balance}).
 Thus, our framework highlights a trade-off between minimizing reliance on parametric assumptions and achieving optimal covariate balance.

-These findings suggest that applied researchers should interpret treatment effect estimates among under-represented subgroups with caution, given their sensitivity to modeling assumptions.
-As \cite{parikh2024we} emphasized, collecting more representative trial data is critical to credibly estimate treatment effects for this underrepresented subgroup in future medication for opioid use disorder studies.
+Applied researchers should therefore interpret treatment effect estimates for this under-represented subgroup with caution given the sensitivity to modeling assumptions.
+As \citet{parikh2024we} emphasized, collecting more representative trial data is critical to credibly estimate treatment effects.

-\section{Conclusion}
+\section{CONCLUSION}